Anarain248/ptongo/README.md

 ## Conclusion

-PTonGo is designed to make fitness fun for users with levels of workouts that will be challenge them along with healthy foods that they can easily track.
+PTonGo is designed to make fitness fun for users with levels of workouts that will be challenge them along with healthy foods that can take out any guess work for consistent nutrition.
 The purpose of this app is allow for a fun user experience and make fitness a lifestyle!